xuri/excelize-doc/en/chart.md

 Parameter|Explanation
 ---|---
 Name              | Legend item (series), displayed in the chart legend and formula bar.
 The `Name` parameter is optional.
-If you don't specify this value, the default will be `Series 1 .. n`. `name` support for formula representation, for example: `Sheet1!$A$1`.
+If you don't specify this value, the default will be `Series 1 .. n`. `Name` support for formula representation, for example: `Sheet1!$A$1`.
 Categories        | Horizontal (category) axis label.
 The `Categories` parameter is optional in most chart types, the default is a contiguous sequence of the form `1..n`.
 Values            | The chart data area, which is the most important parameter in `Series`, is also the only required parameter when creating a chart.
 This option links the chart to the worksheet data it displays.
 Fill              | This sets the format for the data series fill.